-This 2022 kitchen is all about elegance.
+This kitchen style is all about elegance.
 It is an expensive upgrade to include a backsplash slab of stone that matches the countertop.

 Design tips: Green-toned marble is a hot color this year – and it has a classic appearance that should look fresh for some time.
 If you think a matching green marble backsplash might be a little too much of a good thing, consider a slate tile backsplash with complementary green hues.

 Pros and Cons: The upside is continuity and elegance.
 But those features come at a higher cost than traditional backsplash materials.

 Cost: The installed cost per square feet is quite high compared to other upgrades.
 Low – $165 per square foot, Average – $250 per square foot, High – $400 per square foot.

 A workstation sink is an undermount sink with an edge where a cutting board, drainage board, colander or drying rack can rest over the sink.
 Most are double sinks, since they offer greater utility than large, single-basin sinks.

 Workstation sinks are most often installed in the food-focused kitchen, but they are useful for food prep and cleanup regardless of kitchen design.

 Pros and Cons: A workstation sink saves counter space and makes kitchen work easier.
 You have a good selection of sink sizes and accessories.
 The average cost of a workstation sink is higher than standard sinks of the same size and material, but the value makes up for the higher price.